yadakhov/sportsodd/readme.md

 # [SportsOdd](http://github.com/yadakhov/sportsodd)

-A simple class to convert sports odds.
+A class to convert sports odds between American odds and Decimal odds.

 Odds Chart from -1000 to 1000.